silently/wsmock/README.md

 In case of a failing test, the output looks like:

 ```
---- FAIL: TestFailing (0.00s)
+--- FAIL: TestFailing (0.10s)
-    --- FAIL: TestFailing/should_fail (0.00s)
+    --- FAIL: TestFailing/should_fail (0.10s)
-        assert_none_test.go:41:
+        assert_failing_test.go:23:
-            Recorder#0 1 message received:
+            In recorder#0 → assertion#1, 1 message received:
-                {Kind:chat Payload:sentence1}

-        assert_none_test.go:41:
+                1
+            Error occured on write:
-            Recorder#0 error on write in Assert#1: [NextToBe] next message is not equal to: {Kind:chat Payload:notfound}
+                [NextToBe] next message is not equal to: {Kind:chat Payload:notfound}
-                Failing message (of type recorder_test.Message): {Kind:chat Payload:sentence1}
+                Failing message (of type string): 1

-        assert_none_test.go:41:
-            Recorder#0 error on end in Assert#0: [OneNotToBe] message unexpectedly equal to: {Kind:chat Payload:sentence1}
+        assert_failing_test.go:23:
+            In recorder#0 → assertion#2, 3 messages received:
+                1
+                2
+                3
+            Error occured on end:
+                [OneToCheck] no message checks predicate: github.com/silently/wsmock/integration_test_test.stringLongerThan3
 ```

 Where:

-- `Recorder#0` uniquely identifies the failing recorder within the test `TestFailing` (the index `#0` maps the creation order of the recorder in `TestFailing`)
+- `recorder#0` uniquely identifies the failing recorder within `TestFailing` (`#0` maps the creation order of the recorder in `TestFailing`)
-- `Assert#0` uniquely identifies the failing assertion of a given recorder (the index `#0` maps the creation order of the assertion on the recorder)
+- `assertion#1` uniquely identifies the failing assertion of a given recorder (`#1` maps the creation order of the assertion on the recorder)
-- if there is at least one error for `Recorder#0`, the introductory log `Recorder#0 1 message received:` may help understand errors that follow
+- messages received by the assertion are printed before the actual error

 ## For wsmock developers

-Even if it does not follow Go conventions, we've decided to put recorder tests in a separate `recorder_test` folder to be able to split them in many different files without polluting the root folder.
+Even if it does not follow Go conventions, we've decided to put additional tests in a separate `integration_test` folder to be able to split them in many different files without polluting the root folder.

 Then you may run wsmock own tests with: